-Spring 2021 will require continuing many of our practices from Fall 2020.
-Even if you are teaching in-person (face-to-face) you may need to teach remote students who are quarantined, delay their return, become ill, or are asked to isolate.
-You will want to be in a position to be able to adapt to a changing landscape.
+Even if you are teaching in-person (face-to-face) you may need to teach remote students who are quarantined, have delayed their return, become ill, or are asked to isolate.
+You will want to be in a position to adapt to a changing landscape.
 The hybrid / dual modality format introduces a number of new complexities, challenges, and opportunities for how we teach, and requires some planning and experimentation.
 Below are some resources to help you plan for your classes:

 Faculty Experience with Dual Modality